microspectrometer/microspec/doc/PyPI.md

 The `microspec` project also includes:

-- command line utility `microspec_cmdline` for running basic measurements without developing a Python application
+- command line utility `microspec-cmdline` for running basic measurements without developing a Python application
 - an emulator (Mac and Linux only) for faking the dev-kit hardware in unit tests